 The version that you see pictured in this article is crafted from rose gold (ref.
 139.032), but there is also an equally beautiful version in yellow gold and a more modest looking (but a lot more expensive) version in platinum.
 As far as I understand, variations in gold will retail at approximately €38,900 and the one in platinum will bear an even more impressive price tag of €50,900.

-If I understood them correctly, Lange doesn’t plan to limit the timekeeper’s production, which is nice: this grim world needs more beautiful artefacts in it.
+If I understood them correctly, Lange doesn’t plan to limit the timekeeper’s production, which is nice: this grim world needs more beautiful artifacts in it.

 Photos: A. Lange & Sohne